aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 # Save each device test catalog to 'test_catalogs_dir'.
 Defaults to false.
 save_catalog: false

-# Save each device test results to 'test_results_dir'.
-Defaults to false.
-save_results: false

 # Logging level for the ANTA libraries.
 Defaults to "WARNING".
 logging_level: "WARNING"